 Watch: Toyota president Akio Toyoda takes a GR Yaris, shows how to drive

-Watch: Toyota president Akio Toyoda takes a GR Yaris, shows how to drive2 min read .
-Updated: 14 Dec 2021, 06:51 PM IST
+Watch: Toyota president Akio Toyoda takes a GR Yaris, shows how to drive

 The particular GR Yaris that Toyoda was driving was equipped with various rally-inspired parts and it was seen drifting around a set of cones.